Locale: Willamette Vintage: 2017

 Most PNW brewers are familiar with the Goschies' hoppy contributions to the craft beer industry.
 That's because they're a multi-generational hop farming family in the Portland area, with over 550 acres of the world's first Salmon-Safe Certified hops.
 This year, we're honored that they've joined the Mainstem farming team to grow their first crop of malting barley.
 Welcome aboard, Goschies.
 And cheers to 100% Estate-Grown and Salmon-Safe Certified ingredients for beer.

-Our 33 acres of Goschie spring malting barley will be split to trial three different varieties at pilot production scales.
+Our 32 acres of Goschie spring malting barley were split to trial three different varieties at pilot production scales.
 The Willamette Valley is not commonly known for malting barley production, but recent work at Oregon State University's Barley World has been showing great potential.
 The climate is much different than our Walla Walla Valley and Athena locales, so we thought we'd give it a shot.